Genealogical transition in the noisy $N$-Branching Random Walk. How stronger selection may promote genetic diversity: Introduction.

-A central question in population genetics is to decipher the effect of natural selection on genetic diversity.
-In 1923, Fisher \cite{Fisher1923} wrote ``The interesting speculation has recently been put forward that random survival is a more important factor in limiting the variability of species than preferential survival.
-The ensuing investigation negatives this suggestion".
-Since the foundation of population genetics \cite{Fisher1923, Haldane1927, HaldaneJayakar1963, SmithHaigh1974}, it is widely believed that a stronger directional selection should result in a reduction of genetic diversity.
-The aim of the present article is to present a directional selection model with unexpected features, namely that a stronger selection may induce a higher genetic diversity.

 Darwinian evolution emerges from the processes of mutation, reproduction, competition, and genetic drift.
-To model these evolutionary forces, an {\it asexual} population can be naturally encoded as a cloud of individuals moving in an abstract $1$-dimensional fitness space \cite{BrunetDerridaMullerMunier2007,RouzineWakeleyCoffin2003, RouzineBrunetWilke2008, NeherHallatschek2013}.
-Assuming a discrete-time dynamics, each generation is generally subdivided into two sub-phases: a {\it reproduction phase} followed by a {\it ``culling'' phase}, which constraints the population size to remain constant.
-See Figure \ref{fig:model0}.
+To model these evolutionary forces, an {\it asexual} population can be naturally encoded as a {\it fitness wave}: a cloud of individuals moving in an abstract $1$-dimensional fitness space \cite{BrunetDerridaMullerMunier2007,RouzineWakeleyCoffin2003, RouzineBrunetWilke2008, NeherHallatschek2013}.
+Assuming discrete-time dynamics, each generation is generally subdivided into two sub-phases: a {\it reproduction phase} followed by a {\it ``culling'' phase}, which constraints the population size to remain at equilibrium.
+See Figure \ref{fig:model}.
+In the reproduction phase, each individual gives birth to a random number of individuals whose fitness deviates from the parental fitness due to the accumulation of random mutations along the genome \cite{NeherHallatschek2013}.
+The reproduction phase generally increases the population size whereas the culling phase, by selecting individuals according to their fitness, maintains the population at a fixed size $N$.